Help for Parents:

 Help for children:

 shared is a problem halved’.
 We are often available at the beginning of school.
 If not, please leave a message at the school office if you would like us to contact you.

-For some of our pupils, a whole lunchtime of unstructured play is just too long!
-For this reason we offer “Lunchtime Club”, where children can eat their lunch together, with an adult, whilst developing their social interaction skills and table manners.
+For some pupils, a whole lunchtime of unstructured play is just too long!
+We offer, all pupils, “Lunchtime Club”, where children can eat their lunch together, with an adult and their firends, whilst developing their social interaction skills and table manners.
 After this they can choose to play inside with toys or go outside or do a combination of both.
 If you feel your child would benefit from lunchtime club or would like to find out more, please speak to Mrs Minister.

 Collingwood works closely with The Brentwood Catholic Children’s Society to provide counselling and support to children and their families, regardless of their beliefs, who may be experiencing various difficulties.
 Please speak to Mrs Buckland-Garnett or Mrs Minister if you feel that your child would benefit from this service.

 A useful website for anyone dealing with an anxious or worried child is: